osu-uwrt/riptide_gazebo/README.md

 If you wish to generate random worlds with random environment variations, switch over to git branch "/tweaker".
 You must switch riptide_descriptions and riptide_bringup to this branch as well.
 The OS must be 18.04 with ROS Melodic.

 ### Understanding the Environment Parameters
 These descriptions help give users a background for how to specify parameters.
+Please also refer to http://sdformat.org/spec?ver=1.6&elem=scene

 #### Ambience
 Ambience refers to "color of ambient light" and can be thought of as the world's color tint.
 It is defined by 4 floats.
 For example, the default ambience is 0.4 0.4 0.4 1